The 5e Rogue Class

 Mystic Trickster: Devastating Cantrips

-Your sneak attack can apply to cantrips you learn from the class you chose as part of being a Mystic Trickster.
-You can use your Alternative sneak attack options with cantrips as well (except Poisoned Weapon, which still requires a weapon).
+Your Sneak Attack and your Precision Attacks (except Poisoned Weapon) can apply to cantrips you learn from the class you chose as part of being a Mystic Trickster.
+You can use your spellcasting ability instead of strength or dexterity for calculating a Precision Attack's DC when you deal Sneak Attack damage with a cantrip.
+When you use a Precision Attack with a spell, it becomes a magical effect.
 You only deal sneak attack damage to one target if your cantrip targets multiple creatures, and you can't sneak attack with a Minor Magic Missile.

 Other Archetype: Level 3 Feature